mikedonnici/mappcpd-services/internal/README.md

-Basic integration tests are being included with most `internal` packages and the [`/testdata`](/testdata) folder contains the setup sql as well as some helper functions.
+Basic integration tests are being included with most `internal` packages and the [`/testdata`](/testdata) folder contains the setup sql as well as helper functions.